Joining the scheme

 More details regarding Auto Enrolment or Re-Enrolment can be found on the Auto Enrolment page.

 Some workers will not be eligible for Nuvos and may be placed in the National Employment Savings Trust (NEST) which is a workplace pension scheme set up by the Government.
 Entry to NEST is not administered by JSS; your employer can provide details for you though.

 * If you have a previous Civil Service, RCPS or other by-analogy pension you may be eligible to join the Classic or Premium schemes.

-The table below shows the contribution rates that are effective from April 2017.
-Your employer contributes 26% of your pensionable pay to the RCPS which helps provide for the scheme members' pension benefits.
+The table below shows the contribution rates that are effective from 01 April 2018.

 Contributions are calculated as a percentage of your earnings and deducted from your gross pay before Income Tax is deducted, giving you tax relief.
 The actual amount of tax relief you receive will depend on your individual circumstances.